Panasonic LX10 vs LX100

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced segment (22 percent cheaper at launch).

 - More modern: Reflects 2 years of technical progress since the LX100 launch.

-Arguments in favor of the Panasonic Lumix DMC-LX100:
+Advantages of the Panasonic Lumix DMC-LX100:

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Longer lasting: Gets more shots (300 versus 260) out of a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.